Bhavdip/PracticalRound/README.md

-# PracticalRound
+# Practical Round:
-This page is intented for list out the defination that developer has to performed while selected for practical round.
+This page is intented for list out the definations that developer has to performed while he/she is selected for practical round.